sid5432/cljotdr/README.md

-The program was ported over from my original [pubOTDR](https://github.com/sid5432/pubOTDR) written in Perl (there is also a Python version, [pyOTDR](https://github.com/sid5432/pyOTDR)
+The program was ported over from my original [pubOTDR](https://github.com/sid5432/pubOTDR) written in Perl (there is also a Python version, [pyOTDR](https://github.com/sid5432/pyOTDR) and a Ruby version, [rbOTDR](https://github.com/sid5432/rbOTDR)).

-(Why Clojure?
+(<i>Why Clojure?
 Well, I needed a project to practice/learn the language, and this seems as good as any.
-Since Clojure is a hosted language, under the Java Virtual Machine (JVM), you should be able to use the code from Java also)
+Since Clojure is a hosted language, under the Java Virtual Machine (JVM), you should be able to use the code from Java also.</i>)

 ## Installation